saket404/saket404/_posts/2020-07-18-access-dota-stats-using-python.md

   - Python
 share: true
 ---
 Recently I came across [OpenDota](https://www.opendota.com){:target="_blank"} which is an open source platform where you can analyse and visualise you game stats.
-My goal today is to show you how to setup your opendota account to be able extract data using Python.
+My goal today is to show you how to setup your OpenDota account to be able extract data using Python.
 This can be done with other programming languages but it is particulary useful doing this in Python as you can further perform analysis on your or other pro gamers statitics through the API using various Data Analysis libraries.

 ### OpenDota API
 ---